ARMmbed/mbed-flasher/README.md

 ## Description

-mbed-flasher is a simple Python-based tool for flashing single or multiple boards.
+mbed-flasher is a simple Python-based tool for flashing boards.
 It provides a simple Command Line Interface and Python API for flashing.

 The purpose is to provide a clean and simple library that is easy to integrate to other tools.